Effective-Immediately/effective-immediately/README.md

 People laid off are typically entitled to COBRA (your existing health coverage plan, but paid by you instead of your employer), but it is usually pretty expensive.
 If you have alternative healthcare options (such as a spouse's plan-- by the way, losing your job is a qualifying event to join outside of open enrollment) that may be your best route.

-- Covered California (for CA residents) may be another option.
+- [Covered California](https://www.coveredca.com/) (for CA residents) may be another option.

 - You may find this article more helpful to [compare COBRA to Covered California](https://www.coveredca.com/individuals-and-families/special-circumstances/cobra/) in detail.

+- [Jennie Ellis](https://www.linkedin.com/in/jenniferellis/) has recommended [Stride Health](https://www.stridehealth.com/) to help find the most cost-effective insurance options.

 ### US Work Visas
 The following resources are specifically for those terminated or furloughed AND on US work visas.
 Some may also be useful context for candidates currently interviewing, such as adjusted expectations for visa applications/transfers and interview/onboarding processes.
 Many thanks to [Milena Souto](https://www.linkedin.com/in/milenasouto/) for researching and writing this US Work Visas section.